GeoDaCenter/libgeoda_paper/README.md

 * NOTE: permutation_method="complete" vs "lookup-table"

 In "complete" permutation method, for example with 999 permutations,  each observation will find 999 groups of random neighbors which are used to compute a pseudo-p value.
-Therefore, the total number of permutation computation is: sum(999 x nbr_i)
+Therefore, the total number of permutation computation is: ~sum(999 x nbrs_i)

 In "lookup-table" permutation method, for example with 999 permutations, a 999 groups of random neighbors (size = max_neighbors) from a pool of (N-1) indices will be created as a "lookup-table".
 Then, each observation will use this "lookup-table" to compute a pseudo-p value.
-The (N-1) indices in the "lookup-table" will be reordered by removing the index of current observation, so to create a "conditional" permutation test.
+The (N-1) indices in the "lookup-table" will be "reordered" by removing the index of current observation, so to create a "conditional" permutation test.
 Therefore, the total number of permutation computation is: 999 x max_neighbors

-The "lookup-table" method is implemented in pysal/esda (version 2.3.6) and pygeoda/rgeoda (version 0.0.8 with parameter: permutation_method="lookup-table").
+The "lookup-table" method is implemented in pysal/esda (version 2.3.6) and libgeoda/pygeoda/rgeoda (version 0.0.8 with parameter: permutation_method="lookup-table").

 In this test, the weights creation function is also tested among libgeoda, pygeoda, rgeoda, pysal and spdep.